 Lubricate the bar tip sprocket each time you refuel.
 Use the special grease gun and a good quality bearing grease.

 Needle bearing lubrication

 The clutch drum has a needle bearing on the output shaft.
-This needle bearing must be lubricated regularly (once a week).
-CAUTION!
-Use only high quality bearing grease or engine oil.
-See instructions under the heading Cutting equipment.
+This needle bearing must be lubricated regularly.